NHS-South-Central-and-West/code-club/README.md

 - The text that you see on each page is produced using standard markdown.
 Certain elements, such as the table on the Schedule page have been created using Python code blocks.
-- Once you have finished editing any of the files and you want to publish the updates, you need to run `quarto render` in the project directory root, then add and commit any updated files in Git before pushing the updates to the GitHub repository.
+- Once you have finished editing any of the files and you want to publish the updates, you need to run `quarto render` in the terminal from the project directory root, then add and commit any updated files in Git before pushing the updates to the GitHub repository.

 ### Updating the Schedule

 - The Schedule is based on data held in the `schedule.csv` file in the data folder.
-- The table that appears on the webpage has been created using the `great_tables` Python library, which has been used to format a `polars` dataframe of the .csv data.
+- The table that appears on the web page has been created using the `great_tables` Python library, which has been used to format a `polars` dataframe of the .csv data.
 - The `GitHub` column is to contain links to the relevant GitHub repository.
 - If a recording has been made of a session, the link goes in the `Recording` column.